TheMisterPin/shiny-things/post/axios.md

 ### Checklist for Data Display in React Components

-State Management: Properly manage component state for data, loading, and errors. ✔️ Effect Hook Usage: Correctly fetch data within useEffect to avoid unnecessary re-renders. 🔄 Error Handling: Implement robust error handling within the data fetching logic. ❗ Conditional Rendering: Efficiently handle the rendering based on the component's state. 🎭 Type Safety: Ensure your component and data handling logic adhere to TypeScript's type safety. 🔒 Performance Optimization: Consider memoizing components or data transformation logic if the dataset is large or complex. 🚀
+- [x] **State Management:** Properly manage component state for data, loading, and errors. ✔️
+- [x] **Effect Hook Usage:** Correctly fetch data within useEffect to avoid unnecessary re-renders. 🔄
+- [ ] **Error Handling:** Implement robust error handling within the data fetching logic. ❗
+- [x] **Conditional Rendering:** Efficiently handle the rendering based on the component’s state. 🎭
+- [x] **Type Safety:** Ensure your component and data handling logic adhere to TypeScript’s type safety. 🔒
+- [ ] **Performance Optimization:** Consider memoizing components or data transformation logic if the dataset is large or complex. 🚀
-Accessibility: Ensure that the rendered UI is accessible, including proper use of semantic HTML and ARIA attributes where applicable. ♿
+- [x] **Accessibility:** Ensure that the rendered UI is accessible, including proper use of semantic HTML and ARIA attributes where applicable. ♿

-Conclusion
-Integrating Axios with React and TypeScript to fetch and display data involves setting up state management, fetching data on component mount, and rendering the data with conditional rendering based on the state.
+**Conclusion:** Integrating Axios with React and TypeScript to fetch and display data involves setting up state management, fetching data on component mount, and rendering the data with conditional rendering based on the state.
 This guide provides a structured approach to implementing this pattern in your application, ensuring type safety and efficient data handling.